 You are also required to make SG contributions on behalf of temporary residents like backpackers or working holiday makers, as they are entitled to receive SG payments.

 When a temporary resident eventually leaves Australia, they are allowed to claim their super (less the relevant tax) through the Departing Australia Superannuation Payment (DASP) program.

 Employees working overseas

 If you send one of your local employees overseas to work temporarily, you are still required to pay SG contributions for the employee.

 SG payments are required even if the other country requires you or your employee to pay super (or its equivalent) in that country.
-It’s worth noting Australia has a number of bilateral agreements in place with certain countries so you’re not required to pay super in those jurisdictions.
+Australia has bilateral agreements in place with certain countries, so you’re not required to pay super in those jurisdictions.
 You must, however, continue to pay SG contributions for your employee in Australia.

-To receive an exemption under a bilateral agreement, you must provide the authorities in the other country a certificate of coverage, which can be obtained from the ATO.
-You can apply online for a certificate or phone the ATO on 13 10 20.
+To receive an exemption under a bilateral agreement, you must provide the authorities in the other country with a certificate of coverage, which can be obtained from the ATO.
+You can apply online for a certificate.

 If you apply for a certificate of coverage for an employee working overseas, you must declare you will continue to make SG contributions into a super fund for them while they are overseas and will keep records of these payments.
 If you fail to comply, the certificate of coverage will be cancelled, and the relevant foreign authorities notified.